TitansBane/Elysium-Remastered/README.md

 - OBody - Apply Bodyslide Preset : F10
 - The Ultimate Dodge Mod - Dodge : Shift **Note to change this keybind you want to rebind the Sneak key in Skyrim Settings > Controls**
 - The Ultimate Dodge Mod - Change Dodging Style : G (This changes between side-stepping and rolling)

-### High Poly Head

-Use the Face Part slider in RaceMenu to switch to the high poly head.

 ### Gamepad Support